codieboomboom/CE2007---Microprocessors/README.md

 Lab 5: Assessment with Self-test program of the robot.

+Assessment:
+- All Lab handouts
+- Lab 5 Self test program: basic 4 features + any add on.
+Highly advice to implement the most crazy things you can.

+## This Repository
 The repo can be navigated as following:
 - Lab Manual and Handouts store the lab handouts that students are expected to submit after every lab session, based on what they learn in the lab session.
 - Labxref_xxxx stores the reference code for every lab session.
 These modules serve as a guide of student on how to prototype certain things and are meant to be used for studying before lab.
 - Labx-xxxx stores the source code for the lab sessions.

-Assessment:
-- All Lab handouts
-- Lab 5 Self test program: basic 4 features + any add on.
-Highly advice to implement the most crazy things you can.
+## Other tips
+Some [tips and tricks](./TIPS.md) to get yourself going with embedded programming